David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 ---
 Now you see why I ask GPT to explain those parts!
+If you're using LangGraph instead of smolagents, you can just use that workflow to build the same thing (albeit with less control).
 Now on to some other tech nerd stuff:

 ### 🔧 Tech Stack (_Mine_ & 'Production Examples')